hellstorm-software/Kult-Rising/readme.md

 - added MREs and takout containers to primative crafting inventory
 - added bones and feathers to primative crafting inventory
 - added generator to primative crafting inventory
-- added coal to crafting inventory
+- added coal to primative crafting inventory

 ----------------------------------------------------------
 19.12.24